slatedocs/slate/source/includes/_reference.md

 If you use other languages, please see "Bank Account Number Hash" below.

-**Note**: The hash must be of the full account number, not a masked or tokenized representation.
+<aside class="notice">The hash must be of the full account number, not a masked or tokenized representation.</aside>

 ##### Bank Account Number Hash